jrsmith3/cv/cv.rst

 Summary
 =======

-I have expertise in leading technical teams which build sophisticated computational applications.
+I have expertise in leading technical teams which build high throughput (petabytes) data engineering and sophsiticated computational applications.
 Prior to working in software, I worked in fundamental scientific research investigating the physics of energy conversion devices, nanolithography, and wide-bandgap semiconductor